Skip to content Skip to footer

 Our Black Writers Matter Fund provides financial support on a sliding scale to qualified applicants (talent + need).

 Tepoztlán offers a range of accommodation within walking distance of the village center and all workshop venues.
-Prices range from $35 to $200 US per night, including breakfast and taxes.
+Prices range from roughly $40 USD to $200 US per night, including breakfast and taxes.
 We will provide accepted applicants a list of recommended hotels.
 Housing for full-fellowship recipients will be arranged and paid for by Under the Volcano.

-A PC or laptop with good internet connection and access to Zoom and other standard platforms.
+A PC or laptop with good internet connection is all you will need.

 have more questions?